 The COPS 30 miler is a 30 mile, load-bearing ‘yomp’ across rugged Northumberland countryside, with participants running alongside Royal Marines commandos.
-The event is the idea of Simon Guilfoyle and Lee Gosling, both serving police officers, who have secured official endorsement and logistical support from the Royal Marines.
+The event was founded by Simon Guilfoyle and Lee Gosling, both serving police officers, who have secured official endorsement and logistical support from the Royal Marines.
 The aim of the event is to closely replicate the famous 30 mile yomp across Dartmoor that Royal Marines recruits must complete as the final commando test at the end of their training.

 You can view short promo videos of the 2017 edition here and here, put together by participant John Hodgson.
 The event was also featured on the Channel 4 TV programme, Jimmy and Jamie’s Friday Night Feast – a short clip can be viewed here.